Werewolf: Early modern history

 There were numerous reports of werewolf attacks – and consequent court trials – in 16th-century France.
-In some of the cases there was clear evidence against the accused of murder and cannibalism, but no association with wolves.
-In other cases people have been terrified by such creatures, such as that of Gilles Garnier in Dole in 1573, who was convicted of being a werewolf.
+In some of the cases, there was clear evidence against the accused of murder and cannibalism, but no association with wolves.
+In other cases, people have been terrified by such creatures, such as that of Gilles Garnier in Dole in 1573, who was convicted of being a werewolf.

-A peak of attention to lycanthropy came in the late 16th to early 17th century, as part of the European witch-hunts.
+Lycanthropy received peak attention in the late 16th to early 17th century as part of the European witch-hunts.

 A number of treatises on werewolves were written in France during 1595 and 1615.
-Werewolves were sighted in 1598 in Anjou, and a teenage werewolf was sentenced to life imprisonment in Bordeaux in 1603.
-Henry Boguet wrote a lengthy chapter about werewolves in 1602.
-In the Vaud, werewolves were convicted in 1602 and in 1624.
+In 1598, werewolves were sighted in Anjou.
+In 1602, Henry Boguet wrote a lengthy chapter about werewolves.
+In 1603, a teenage werewolf was sentenced to life imprisonment in Bordeaux.

+In the Swiss Vaud region, werewolves were convicted in 1602 and 1624.
 A treatise by a Vaud pastor in 1653, however, argued that lycanthropy was purely an illusion.
-After this, the only further record from the Vaud dates to 1670: it is that of a boy who claimed he and his mother could change themselves into wolves, which was, however, not taken seriously.
-At the beginning of the 17th century witchcraft was prosecuted by James I of England, who regarded "warwoolfes" as victims of delusion induced by "a natural superabundance of melancholic".
+After this, the only further record from the Vaud dates to 1670.
+A boy claimed he and his mother could change into wolves, which was not taken seriously.
+At the beginning of the 17th century, witchcraft was prosecuted by James I of England, who regarded "warwoolfes" as victims of delusion induced by "a natural superabundance of melancholic".

-After 1650, belief in Lycanthropy had mostly disappeared from French-speaking Europe, as evidenced in Diderot's Encyclopedia, which attributed reports of lycanthropy to a "disorder of the brain", although there were continuing reports of extraordinary wolflike beasts but they were not considered to be werewolves.
-One such report concerned the Beast of Gévaudan which terrorized the general area of the former province of Gévaudan, now called Lozère, in south-central France; from the years 1764 to 1767, it killed upwards of 80 men, women, and children.
+After 1650, belief in lycanthropy had mostly disappeared from French-speaking Europe, as evidenced in Diderot's Encyclopedia, which attributed reports of lycanthropy to a "disorder of the brain".
+Although there were continuing reports of extraordinary wolflike beasts, they were not considered to be werewolves.
+One such report concerned the Beast of Gévaudan, which terrorized the general area of the former province of Gévaudan, now called Lozère, in south-central France.
+From 1764 to 1767, it killed upwards of 80 men, women, and children.

 The part of Europe which showed more vigorous interest in werewolves after 1650 was the Holy Roman Empire.
 At least nine works on lycanthropy were printed in Germany between 1649 and 1679.
 In the Austrian and Bavarian Alps, belief in werewolves persisted well into the 18th century.
-In any case, as late as in 1853, in Galicia, northwestern Spain, Manuel Blanco Romasanta was judged and condemned as the author of a number of murders, but he claimed to be not guilty because of his condition of lobishome, werewolf.
+As late as in 1853, in Galicia, northwestern Spain, Manuel Blanco Romasanta was judged and condemned as the author of a number of murders, but he claimed to be not guilty because of his condition of lobishome (werewolf).

-Until the 20th century, wolf attacks on humans were an occasional, but still widespread, feature of life in Europe.
+Until the 20th century, wolf attacks were an occasional, but still widespread, feature of life in Europe.